vishvAsa/kalpAntaram/kANe/v5p2/08_sAnkhya_Yoga_Tarka_and_dharmashAstra/31_dharmashAstra_and_sAnkhya.md

 ohapters and verses of some Purāṇas and the oitation of a fow striking or informative verses.
 Matsya (3.
 14-29) begins with praksti, gunas and all the twenty-five tattvas, remarks that the three gods, Brahma, Viṣṇu, Mahesvara, though one, arose from the guṇas being put into activity and winds up by saying that Saṅkhya is full of enumerations and was proclaimed by Kapila and others.n68 The Brahmapurana (1.
 33-35, 33.
 3-4,242, 67-70, 76-85) recounts the tattvas from prakrti to ksetrajfia and remarks at the end that the soul becomes kevala (free from

 all contacts and liberated) when he realizes the truth about himself.
 The Padmapurāṇa in several places dilates upon the tattvas of the Saṅkhya such as in Patalakhanda 85, 11-18, Srstikhanda, chap.
 2. 88-103, chap.
 15. 177-187, which closely follow the 8.
 Kārikā verses.
 The Kūrmapurāṇa (I. 4.
 13–35) states that Maheśvara enters prakrti and puruṣa, activates them and sets out Sāṅkhya ideas and in II.
 7. 21-26 it refers to the twenty-four tattvas and the state of equilibrium (sāmyavasthā).
 The Markandeya.purana in chap.
 42. 32-62 treats of creation with Saṅkhya terminology.
 Three verses of the Brahmanda IV.
 3. 37-46 referring to the threefold bondage (bandha) are quoted by the Kr̥tyakalpataru (moksa) p.
 124. Similarly, Brahmanda (II.
 32.71-76) employ the Saṅkhya terminology of mahat,ahaikara &o.
-Prof. Das Gupta in 'Indian Philosophy' vol. IV. pp. 24-48 deals at some longth with Kapila's philosophy in the Bhāgavatapurāna and Sri Siddhesvara Bhattacharya contributes a paper 'a critique of the Bhagavata' in JBRS for.
+Prof. Das Gupta in 'Indian Philosophy' vol. IV. pp. 24-48 deals at some longth with Kapila's philosophy in the Bhāgavatapurāṇa and Sri Siddhesvara Bhattacharya contributes a paper 'a critique of the Bhagavata' in JBRS for.
 1950 pp. 9–50 in which he severely criticizes Prof. Das Gupta.

 सलिलं पाहिखण्ड chary